mlnv/typeorm-transactional-subscriber/packages/typeorm-transactional-subscriber/README.md

     // Called after transaction commit or immediately if not in a transaction await cleanupUserData(event.entity.id);
   }

+  async afterSoftRemoveCommitted(event: SoftRemoveEvent<User>) {
+    // Called after transaction commit or immediately if not in a transaction await logSoftRemove(event.entity.id);
   }
+}
 ```

 ## How it works

-- During a transaction, afterInsert/afterUpdate/afterRemove events are queued per transaction.
+- During a transaction, afterInsert/afterUpdate/afterRemove/afterSoftRemove events are queued per transaction.
 - On commit, the queued events are replayed and your hooks are called.
 - On rollback, the queue is cleared and "\*Committed" hooks are NOT called.

 ### Nested Transactions (Savepoints) Support

 This package supports nested transactions (savepoints) out of the box.
 If you use TypeORM's nested transactions (e.g., by calling `manager.transaction()` inside another transaction), the subscriber will maintain a transaction depth counter per QueryRunner.
-Post-commit hooks (such as `afterInsertCommitted`, `afterUpdateCommitted`, `afterRemoveCommitted`) are only called after the **outermost** transaction is committed.
+Post-commit hooks (such as `afterInsertCommitted`, `afterUpdateCommitted`, `afterRemoveCommitted`, `afterSoftRemoveCommitted`) are only called after the **outermost** transaction is committed.
 Inner (nested) commits or rollbacks do not trigger post-commit hooks; only the final, outer commit does.

 **Example:**